singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 Writing an entire game-even a text-based one-would take far longer than the allotted time you have in an interview.
 This doesn't mean that it's not fair game as a question.
 It just means that your interviewer's expectation will not be that you actually write all of this in an interview.
 It also means that you need to focus on getting the key ideas-or structure-out.

 Let's start with what the classes are.
 We certainly want a Cell class as well as a Board class.
-We also prob­ably want to have a Game class.
+We also probably want to have a Game class.

 > We could potentially merge Board  and Game together, but it's probably best to keep them separate.
 Err towards more organization, not less.
 Board can hold the list of Ce11 objects and do some basic moves with flipping over cells.
 Game will hold the game state and handle user input.